 Z. Sajita, a finance professional, ended her relationship when she felt the freedom she was giving to her boyfriend of seven years was not being returned.
 “I used to never question his decisions or his activities while I was always expected to provide answers for mine,” she recalls.

-“It was only much later that I realized I was being shortchanged emotionally and decided to call it off though we didn’t have any other problems as such,” she adds.
+“It was only much later that I realized I was being shortchanged emotionally and decided to call it off though we didn’t have any other problems,” she adds.
 You need to give freedom to expect it in return.
 Learning how to give freedom in a relationship is the first step toward building a strong foundation.

 8. Being yourself

-While accepting that a marriage or a committed relationship automatically brings changes to your lifestyle or future plans, what is non-negotiable is your inner self.
-Your partner has fallen in love with you – with the good and the bad side.
+While accepting that a marriage or a committed relationship automatically brings changes to your lifestyle and future plans, what is non-negotiable is the sanctity of your inner self.
+Your partner has fallen in love with you – with the good and the bad.

 Accepting your flaws is as essential as lauding your strengths.
 When you can’t be yourself and you constantly find yourself doing things that run contrary to who you are as a person, it leads to stress and resentment.
 The future of such relationships is easy to guess – it will be one where either of the partners feels stifled instead of being liberated in a relationship.